 For large orders or illiquid investments that cannot be executed immediately through the RSP network (for example those that are outside of normal market size), we will use the expertise of our Dealers to choose the most appropriate venue for the order, taking into account the Execution Factors.
 Using a number of different price sources as an initial reference point, our Dealers will approach various Counterparties and Market Makers to try to negotiate a price improvement.
 Alternatively, an order may be worked direct on exchange, on the LSE’s SETS order book.

-Analysis of our 2018 execution data confirms that dealing on LSE via the RSP network has consistently allowed us to obtain the best possible result for the execution of our client orders, when taking account of the execution factors mentioned above.
+Killik & Co’s 2020 execution performance analysis demonstrated that 97.71% of orders executed on LSE were better than, or equal to, the benchmark price.
+This shows that dealing on the London Stock Exchange (LSE) via the RSP network has consistently allowed us to obtain the best possible price for the execution of our client orders, when taking account of the execution factors mentioned above.

 Execution and Placement/Transmission

 As explained in the introduction to this report, MiFID II regulation requires Killik & Co to publish Top 5 Venues which among other things, differentiate between orders executed ourselves and orders ‘transmitted’ to, or ‘placed’ with, a third party for execution on our clients’ behalf.